top of page

 The second part is even trickier.
 I.e. for you to be an interesting enough personality for your audience.
 It is one thing to learn how to speak a language, and another to say something interesting in this language.
 But what does this entail?
 How can you nurture this?

 This is a more complex venture since your personality is a complex structure.
-If you manage to achieve honesty with your photography, that means that each photograph you create now is a mirror of your personality.
-Everything you ever experienced in your life, including the books you read, the films you watched, and the music you listened to, takes part in the creative process.
+As you gather experience, you manage to achieve honesty with your photography, which means that each photograph you create now is a mirror of your personality.
+Every experience in your life, including the books you read, the films you watch, and the music you listen to, takes part in the creative process.
 Thus, the first part of this venture would be to cultivate your overall personality.
 This is through any kind of education, as well as by experiencing more art in any form.

 Finally, let’s discuss another technique that is also used by many, which works.
 You can use this technique in conjunction with all of the above.